karaszewicz/xgboost-financial-predictions/README.md

 ![](https://raw.githubusercontent.com/IBM/pattern-images/master/watson-studio/new_project.png)

 * Upon a successful project creation, you are taken to a dashboard view of your project.
+Take note of the `Assets` and `Settings` tabs.

+* Use the `Settings` tab to associate your `Spark` service to your project.
+Note that you must first create your `Spark` service using the [IBM Cloud console](https://console.bluemix.net/catalog/services/apache-spark).

-Take note of the `Assets` and `Settings` tabs, we'll be using them to associate our project with any external assets (datasets and notebooks) and any IBM cloud services.
+* Use the `Assets` tab to associate your projet with any external assets, such as datasets and notebooks.

 ![](https://raw.githubusercontent.com/IBM/pattern-images/master/watson-studio/project_dashboard.png)